 When it comes to catering to an international customer base, there are a few key factors that you need to keep in mind.
 While some international customers will be happy to pay the conversion rate, customs,s or import taxes and wait for international shipping, most won’t.
 They won’t trust you or won’t think that shopping internationally is worth it.
 That’s why selling internationally means more than just offering worldwide shipping.
-To really expand globally, you’ll want to follow these three steps:
+To really expand globally, you’ll want to follow these three steps to Sell Internationally.

 Offering Payment Options